-Each county may submit one entry from these projects:
+Each county may submit ONE entry from each of these projects:

-- Food/Cake Decorating (1 total from 50332, 50333, 50334, 50335)

 - Chalk/Carbon/Pigment on wood, metal or textiles (Division B) 50352

 - Clay 50337

 - Computer-Generated Art 50338

 - Fiber 50339

 - Fiber Non-Original Ages 8-10 Only 50350

-- Glass/Plastic 50340

 - Heritage Arts 50341

 - Leather 50321

 - Metal 50342

 - Nature 50343

+- Paper 50344A

-- Paper 50344
+- Paper 50344B

 - Quilting You Can Quilt 50331A

 - Quilting Quilting the Best Better 50331B

 - Three-Dimensional Design/Mixed Media 50348

 - Wood 50349

-- Ready4Life 50351

-Each county may submit two entries from:
+Each county may submit TWO entries from:

-- Chalk/Carbon/Pigment on canvas, paper or glass (Division A) 50336 - Scrapbooking (2 total from 50345, 50346, 50347)
+- Chalk/Carbon/Pigment on canvas, paper or glass (Division A) 50336 - Food/Cake Decorating (2 total from 50332, 50333, 50334, 50335) - Glass/Plastic (2 total from 50340A, 50340B, 50340C) - Scrapbooking (2 total from 50345, 50346, 50347)

 Exhibitors must be enrolled in the Visual Arts project category in which they are exhibiting.
 Exhibitors are encouraged to date the project when it is made.
+Exhibitors must be able to carry or cart their exhibits across the fairgrounds from the parking lots.
 All visual arts exhibits are evaluated using a visual arts rubric which takes into account correct use of design elements; craftsmanship; and creativity.

-Articles exhibited must be an original design created by the exhibitor (except in heritage arts which may follow a pattern AND Fiber-Non Original Ages 8-10 ONLY).
-Copyrighted or trademarked designs are not acceptable; this includes Team or School logos.
-Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
+Articles exhibited must be an original design created by the exhibitor (except in Heritage Arts, which may follow a pattern, AND Fiber-Non Original Ages 8-10 ONLY).
+Copyrighted or trademarked designs are not acceptable; this includes team, school logos and/or characters from movies such as Mickey Mouse, Iron Man, etc. Kits and preformed molds are not considered original and are not acceptable in any Visual Arts Class.
 Combining parts of different patterns (pictures, photographs, images from the internet or a magazine) with the member's own ideas can result in an original design, but simply changing the color, pattern and/or size of a pattern does NOT make the design original.
 This also applies for ideas found on a site such as Pinterest.
-If you see something on Pinterest that you like, create something different using the concept, however, it MUST NOT look exactly like something the judge can search for and find on the internet.
-The exhibit must combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
-If you create a replica of what you see somewhere else, it is not your original design.
+If you see something on Pinterest that you like, use the concept and create something different using the concept; however, it MUST NOT BE AN EXACT REPLICA OF something the judge can search for and find on Pinterest.
+The exhibit may combine parts of different patterns and/or ideas with the concepts of the member, however changing the color or changing the size of the item or pattern used does NOT make it original.
+If you create an exact replica of what you see somewhere else, it is not your original design.
 If a photo, sketch, or other idea source was used, submit it with your entry, firmly attached to your exhibit.
 Be prepared to explain how and where you got the idea for this project.